bikekevin5/jekyll-theme-massively/_posts/2019-08-21-first-script.md

 and then go back and template it??

-ACT I
+<h2>ACT I</h2>

-                      Scene 1: Interior Cave,
+<h3>Scene 1: Interior Cave,
-                      Calaveras Country
+Calaveras Country</h3>

 Spotlight up on Indio being lowered by rope down into a damp cave.
 Indio wears cave exploring gear - a helmet and headlamp.
 On the other side of the rope is Doc.

 <<Transition Blue + Intro Song>>
 → top of risers/platforms